CONCUSSION MANAGEMENT PLAN - GREATER BIRMINGHAM YOUTH LACROSSE ASSOCIATION

 Once an athlete has been removed from play for suspected concussion and/or formally diagnosed by a healthcare physician with any form of concussion or mild traumatic brain injury, he/she will NOT be allowed to return to any practice or competition.

 Following initial injury, the athlete should be evaluated and monitored by their personal healthcare physician.

 If a player is diagnosed with a concussion, GBYLA Operations Director must be notified of this diagnosis by the Parent and the Coach.

 Athletes diagnosed with a concussion will undergo follow-up with their personal healthcare physician.

-In following protocol for any documented concussion, written clearance is required and must be provided by the athlete’s personal healthcare physician to the athlete’s Head Coach prior to return to play.
+In following protocol for any suspected concussion and/or documented concussion, written clearance is required and must be provided by the athlete’s personal healthcare physician to the athlete’s Head Coach prior to return to play.

 Reducing Head Trauma Exposure Management Plan:

 Efforts will be made to reduce exposure to head trauma.
 Examples of methods to minimize head trauma exposure include but are not limited to: